jcjohnson/pytorch-examples/README_raw.md

 training a neural network.
 In such scenarios we can use the `torch.no_grad()` context manager to prevent the construction of a computational graph.

-Here we use PyTorch Variables and autograd to implement our two-layer network;
+Here we use PyTorch Tensors and autograd to implement our two-layer network;
 now we no longer need to manually implement the backward pass through the
 network: